shanf-gh/100-days-of-code/README.md

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].

+### Day 041 September 20, 2018
+**Today's Progress**:
+Giving a bit of help on gitter chatrooms, listening to the CodeNewbie podcast about indie hackers.

+### Day 040 September 19, 2018
+**Today's Progress**:
+Listened to 3 episodes of BaseCS podcast, finishing the 1st season and started the second season.
+The podcast is very helpful to review CS fundamentals.
+The three episodes talked about linked lists and specific implementations like queues and stacks.

+### Day 039 September 18, 2018
+**Today's Progress**:
+Focused on working on barista stuff.

+### Day 038 September 17, 2018
+**Today's Progress**:
+Got sick :( Didn't have time for coding.

 ### Day 037 September 16, 2018
 **Today's Progress**:
 Completed fCC project on a Product Landing page.